Mature Masculine

 Signs of the Extremist shadow:

-• You fill every space with certainty and opinion.
+• We fill every space with certainty and opinion.

-• You can't tolerate not knowing; there must always be an answer.
+• We can't tolerate not knowing; there must always be an answer.

-• New ideas can't get in—you block out what might challenge you.
+• New ideas can't get in—we block what might challenge us.

-The Extremist claims he’s found truth, but beneath is fear of the void and what silence might bring.
+The Extremist claims he's found truth, but beneath lies fear of the void and what silence might bring.

 Passive Shadow: The Blind Follower